FurtherProgramming/assignment-2-s3767707/README.md

  - main.model
  - main.ui
 Packaging for test:
- - test.model
+ - main.test

-## How to clone the project using intelliJIDEA and RUN the application
+## How to clone the project using intelliJIDEA and RUN the application (Updated)
 1- Download IntelliJ IDEA Ultimate Version (You had to apply for student license)

 2- Open IntelliJ IDEA, select "File" from the top menu, select "New" and select "Project from Version Control"